Passover or Easter - which should I celebrate?

 4. Meal eaten on the night of the 15th instead of the 14th

-5. Commemorates the Exodus instead of just Passover
+5. Commemorates the Exodus instead of just Passover; both events combined into one

 6. The seven days of unleavened bread are incorrectly called Passover.